youlweb/JulLocationBundle/Resources/doc/configuration.md

 Each location entity has a mandatory `data_class` parameter.
 You must provide the fully qualified class name (FQCN) of the classes you created, as per the [Installation & basic setup](installation_basic_setup.md) section of this doc.

+I the `data_class` parameter is set to `null`, the corresponding entity will simply be disabled.

 The `fields` sections allow you to customize how each field will interact with your app: